bhboyle/ESP32_Light_Switch/README.md

 In order to use this as a three way switch and have the device be aware of whether or not the lighting circuit is live or not you need to measure the current flowing through the lighting circuit.
 This is required because it is possible, in a three way circuit for the circuit to be live without the SPDT relay being engaged due to the nature of three way circuits.
 Anyone who has used an three light switch knows that the two switches can end up in any position.
 Because of this, I use a Hall effect current sensor to determine if the lighting circuit is live or not.
 This has the added benefit of being able to determine how much power the circuit is using over time.
 Code for this part of the project is still being worked on.

 #### All parts ordered for version two of the hardware.
-Waiting for boards to arrive.
+#### Version two of the boards have arrived and I have updated the 3D model for the new part placement.
+Waiting for 3D printer to finish printing to start testing V2!!!!

 ## Programming
 Programming the device the first time has to be done via the USB C connector before the device is assembled.
 Once the initial programming is done the device can be programmed via the web interface by going to the following URL: http://deviceIp/update From here you can upload the firmware generated from platformIO.